justinw8989/PracticalMachineLearningProjectRepo/Practical Machine Learning Project.md

 ## Abstract

 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
 These type of devices are part of the quantified self movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
-One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
-In this project, we will be using data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.
+One thing that people regularly do is quantifying how much of a particular activity they do, but they rarely quantify how well they do it.
+In this project, I will be using data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
 More information is available from the website here: <http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har> (see the section on the Weight Lifting Exercise Dataset).

 ## Data Source